-The prices of the four main nodes in the maize-to-maize meal chain are the average producer price, the mill door price, the list price, and the consumer price.
+The prices of the four main nodes in the food chain include: the average producer price; the mill door price; the list price; and the consumer price.
 In this case, only the average producer prices and retail prices will be utilised to estimate the farm value, farm-to-retail-price-spread, retail value and farm value share.
 The calculations of these items are based on the assumptions that:

 - The producer price (also known as the farm gate price) is derived from the SAFEX spot price minus the average transport differential and the handling costs.
 The transport costs from the farm gate to the silo are calculated as the average SAFEX transport differential to all the major maize silos.
-The transport differential has changed since roads have become a major factor to be included into the calculation of the differential.
-The adjustment based on ratios/percentage of rails and roads have been used to calculate the location differentials.
-The handling costs are based on responses from millers about the estimated average handling costs and the storage day tariffs per ton.
-The input from the millers is therefore crucial in this case. - It is assumed that the millers are located closer by the silos than the farmers are. - There is an approximate four-month time lag between the average monthly SAFEX spot price and the average monthly retail price.
-The Food Price Monitoring Committee (2003) report states that this assumption is supported by statistical tests, as well as the general opinion of the industry. - Specific mill site costs are only available on an annual basis.
-Therefore, the monthly mill site costs are kept constant for every year.
+The transport differential has changed since roads have become a major participant to be included into the calculation of the differential.
+The adjustment based on ratio/percentage of rails and roads have been used to calculate the location differentials.
+The handling costs are based on responses from millers about the estimated average handling costs and the storage day tariffs, per ton.
+The input from the millers is therefore crucial in this case. - It is assumed that the millers are located closer to the silos than the farmers. - There is an approximate 4-month time lag between the average monthly SAFEX spot price and the average monthly retail price. - Specific mill site costs are only available on an annual base.
+Therefore, the monthly mill site costs are kept constant for a one-year cycle.

-Table 1 below, provides a summary of the extraction rates of the various types of maize meal, as sourced from the Chamber of Milling.
-It is necessary to make a distinction between the various types of maize meal due to their different extraction rates, which influence the margins and spreads of the millers significantly.
-More than 40% of all the maize meal sold in the SA market is super maize meal and this percentage is increasing.
-Special maize meal sales make up 30% of total sales.
-Although an extraction rate of 62.5% is reported for super maize meal, some industry specialists regard this figure as "conservative".
+Table 1 below, provides a summary of the extraction rates of the various types of maize meal, as sourced from the National Chamber of Milling (NCM).
+It is essential to make a distinction between the various types of maize meal due to their different extraction rates, which influence the margins and spread of the millers significantly.
+More than 40% of all the maize meal sold in the South African market is super maize meal, and this percentage is increasing.
+Special maize meal sales attribute 30% of total sales.
+Although an extraction rate of 62.5% is reported for super maize meal, some industry specialists regard this value as "conservative".
 The best-selling super maize meal brands, IWISA and ACE, only have a 55% extraction rate.